 The EMS promoted a common monetary policy; therefore, raising or decreasing interest rates affected all economies differently – just like the exchange rate system.

 Following events in 1988, the EMS was set to undergo a three-stage reform that eased the transition to a common European monetary union.
 The first stage introduced free capital movements across Europe and was a part of the 1992 crisis.
 It continued functioning under the Maastricht Treaty, which was signed in 1992 and laid the foundation for the European Union.

 The second and third stages came in 1998 and 1999 respectively, after the introduction of the Euro.
-The EMS and its exchange rate system was replaced by the adoption of the Euro, and the formation of the European Central Bank, which has authority over the EU’s monetary policy.
+The EMS and its exchange rate system were replaced by the adoption of the Euro and the formation of the European Central Bank, which has authority over the EU’s monetary policy.